abtin/notes/2022/Feb.md

 - Valentine's day!
 - Caring about customers is more than lip service.
 Cheap people are not doing anything to keep their customers.
 Cut the bullshit, please!

+### Feb 15, 2022

+#### Thoughts

+- Traveling books are going to have their own stories of hearts they touched and minds they provoked.